gregnordin/notes_to_self/Blender/notes-Blender.md

 # Saturday, 2021-09-18

+## First steps

 First, edit my workflow notes and document using 3D View render preview from camera perspective.

 Next, refactor `210916_uniform_layers_with_materials.py` and add docstrings to light object creation functions.

+## Object-Material relationships in python using Blender console

 Use the `Scripting` workspace and go to the `Console` window.
 I already have an object defined, `Test_layer`, that has a material, `Layer_material`.
 Use knowledge of python and Blender API to explore objects and materials and their relationships: